doordeck/docs/docs/kotlin-multiplatform-sdk/install.md

 # Install the SDK into your project

-Easily integrate the Doordeck SDK into your project by following the platform-specific instructions below.
+Easily integrate the Sentry Interactive SDK into your project by following the platform-specific instructions below.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';